Minimum Description Length Recurrent Neural Networks: Experiments

-Full performance details of the networks are given in Table~\ref{table:formal_lang_results}.
-For the Dyck-1 task, the MDL model evolved the network presented in Fig.~\ref{fig:net_dyck1}, where we explain its correctness.
-The networks for the small and large training sets reach average test cross-entropy of 1.11 and 0.89 respectively, compared to an optimal 0.88.
-This result is line with those of Experiment I, where we have shown that our representations are capable of evolving counters, which are sufficient for recognizing Dyck-1 as well.
+For the Dyck-1 language, the networks for the small and large training sets reach average test cross-entropy of 1.11 and 0.89 respectively, compared to an optimal 0.88.
+This result is in line with those of Experiment I, where we have shown that our representations are capable of evolving counters, which are sufficient for recognizing Dyck-1 as well.
+An Elman RNN reaches a better cross-entropy score, but worse categorical accuracy, for the smaller training set, while MDLRNN wins with the larger set, reaching a score close to the optimum and 100\% categorical accuracy.

+\begin{theorem} When brackets are well balanced, the Dyck-1 network in Fig.~\ref{fig:net_dyck1} correctly predicts that no closing bracket can follow by assigning it probability 0.
+Conversely, when brackets are unbalanced, it assigns probability 0 to the end-of-sequence symbol. \end{theorem}

+\begin{proof} Call $o$ the number of open brackets in a prefix.
+Throughout a Dyck-1 sequence, unit 6 holds the value $1-o$: it holds the value $1$ after the initial `\#'; then $+1$ is added for each `$[$', and $-1$ for each `$]$'.
+The output probabilities in the cases of balanced and unbalanced sequences are then given in Table~\ref{table:proof_table_dyck1}.
+The theorem follows from the fact that $P(\#)=0$ if $o>0$, and $P(])=0$ if $o=0$.
+In the target language, we note that opening brackets have a constant probability of $P([)=.3$, while in the found network this probability decreases with $o$ (visible in unit 4's output probability, Table~\ref{table:proof_table_dyck1}).
+This makes a potential difference for high values of $o$, which however are very rare ($o$ decreases with probability $.7$ at all time steps). \end{proof}

-For Dyck-2, the search fails to reach the architecture of the baseline manual network, or another architecture with a similar cross-entropy score, reaching a network which has a worse MDL score than the baseline network (30,769.01 vs. 30,200.77).
-The network gets an infinity cross-entropy score on the test set since the network outputs a categorically wrong 0.0 probability for some targets, resulting in $log2(0) = \text{inf}$.
+For Dyck-2, the MDL model fails to reach the architecture of the baseline manual network, or another architecture with a similar cross-entropy score, reaching a network which has a worse MDL score than the baseline (148,497 vs. 147,804).
+Accordingly, MDLRNN reaches a non-perfect 99.27\% categorical accuracy, compared to 89.01\% for RNNs, which reflects both models' failure to correctly balance certain sequences.
+Both models tie at 1.19 cross-entropy, close to the optimal 1.18.

-Since we confirmed that the baseline architecture exists in the search space, we conclude that reaching a fully operational stack network is hindered by the non-exhaustive search procedure, rather than by the MDL metric.
-However, we are not sure about the origin of this difficulty.
-It could simply be that tweaking the hyper-parameters of the search will suffice, for example by enlarging the population or allowing the search to run for more generations.